awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/5_Utilize_Data.md

 ### AWS Budgets into Cost Dashboard

 In these labs we have a couple of amazing cost dashboards that can be found [here](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/).
 If you would like to add your budget data into these dashboard please follow the below steps.
 Data must be collected and the crawler finished running before this query can be run.
+There is a saved query called **aws_budgets** created in the CloudFormation.
+This is used when connecting to dashboard.

 1. Ensure you have budget data in your Amazon Athena table

 2. Create a Amazon Athena View of this data to extract the relevant information.
+The **costfilters** identifies if this is just an account spend budget or filtered.
+As this if for CUDOS we have filtered these out for the query but all budgets data is in the table.

         CREATE OR REPLACE VIEW aws_budgets_view AS
             SELECT
-        budgetname as budget_name
+              budgetname budget_name
-        ,cast(budgetlimit.amount as decimal) budget_amount
+            , CAST(budgetlimit.amount AS decimal) budget_amount
-        ,timeunit
+            , CAST(calculatedspend.actualspend.amount AS decimal) actualspend
+            , CAST(calculatedspend.forecastedspend.amount AS decimal) forecastedspend
+            , timeunit
-        ,budgettype as budget_type
+            , budgettype budget_type
-        ,year as budget_year
+            , year budget_year
-        ,month as budget_month
+            , month budget_month
             FROM
               "optimization_data"."budgets"
-        where budgettype = 'COST'
-        and costfilters.service[1] is NULL
+            WHERE (budgettype = 'COST')  AND costfilters.filter[1] = 'None'

 3. Go to the **Amazon QuickSight** service homepage